 Some of you may have students who are waiting to hear back from universities in multiple regions and multiple countries.
 So here’s a quick beginner’s guide to when different universities make their decisions, when your students can expect to hear back, and what to do next.

-If your students applied to university either before or in January 2019, then they should receive decisions and offers from now through to June.
+If your students applied to university either before or in January, then they should receive decisions and offers through to June.
 Here are some of the most notable deadlines in countries that are popular with BridgeU applicants.

-If students applied to study in the UK through the UCAS system by the 15th January deadline, then universities will send decisions from now until May.
-Students must reply to any offers they receive by 2nd May 2019.
+If students applied to study in the UK through the UCAS system by the 15th January deadline, then universities will send decisions until May.
+Students must reply to any offers they receive by 2nd May.
 UK university offers are either conditional or unconditional (see below for more info)